jbq2/CS301-101-team7_SemanticSegmentation/docs/neural-archs-search.md

 <p>
 To preface the explanation of knowledge and how it can be applied to this scenario, recall that UNET is a model comprised on an ensemble of smaller, simpler models.
 It is a neural network, therefore it contains numerous neurons.
-Therefore, according to the seminal paper, the smaller model can be trained with the probabilities of each class produced/predicted by the larger model.
-These probabilities are termed as "soft targets" for the smaller model, and will be used to train it.
+Therefore, the smaller can be trained on a transfer set (which can be the original training set) while also considering the probability distributions of the classes for each case in the transfer set.
+These probabilities are termed as "soft targets" for the smaller model.
 There is a chance for the soft targets to yield high entropy which implies greater information gain for each data point.
 This allows the smaller model to be trained with smaller data sets.
 </p>